 HOW WE ARE FUNDED

-Ikon Gallery is a registered educational charity (no. 528892) and relies upon regular funding from Arts Council England and Birmingham City Council.
-These core grants cover the gallery’s running costs.
+Ikon Gallery is a registered educational charity (no. 528892) and relies upon regular funding from Arts Council England.
+This core grant covers the gallery’s running costs.
 Ikon’s exhibitions, education programme and off-site projects are primarily paid for through fundraising activity.

 The gallery raises this money through grant making trusts and foundations, corporate patrons and sponsors, international funding sources and the generosity of those visitors and supporters who make a donation.